Biographical details about the senior members of our Music Department

 Emily now lives in South London with her husband and three children and combines performing with singing teaching and choir directing in several secondary schools and, of course, directing the wonderful Merbecke Choir.

-Vacant - Harry Coles Organ Scholar
+Alexander Knight - Harry Coles Organ Scholar

 The Harry Coles Organ Scholarship was founded in the year 2000 and later endowed following the death of Harry Coles, a former chorister and organ scholar at the Cathedral who died in 2006.
 Organ scholars are appointed for one or two years in their role and many past scholars have gone on to become Organists and Directors of Music at other Cathedrals and Chapels.